 22. Get ready for radio

 If you always hear that you have a face for radio, now is your time to shine.
 Invite your local radio station to your premise and have them broadcast remotely from your restaurant.
-Some will ask for payment, but you could try and trade something instead.
+Some will ask for a payment, but you could try and trade something instead.
 Why not hold an exclusive competition for their listeners or get the radio hosts involved in cooking your chef specials?

 23. Local partnerships